-Physical Object 1 Physical Object 2 Basic Commercial Vehicle Commercial Vehicle OBE Basic Emergency Vehicle Emergency Vehicle OBE Basic Maint and Constr Vehicle Maint and Constr Vehicle OBE Basic Transit Vehicle Transit Vehicle OBE Basic Vehicle Vehicle Commercial Vehicle OBE Fleet and Freight Management Center Connected Vehicle Roadside Equipment Traffic Management Center Driver Vehicle Emergency Management Center Emergency Vehicle OBE ITS Roadway Equipment Traffic Management Center Transit Management Center Transit Vehicle OBE Transit Management Center Traveler Support Equipment may still try to connect that element with other elements you don't want.
+Physical Object 1 Physical Object 2 Basic Commercial Vehicle Commercial Vehicle OBE Basic Emergency Vehicle Emergency Vehicle OBE Basic Maint and Constr Vehicle Maint and Constr Vehicle OBE Basic Transit Vehicle Transit Vehicle OBE Basic Vehicle Vehicle Commercial Vehicle OBE Fleet and Freight Management Center Connected Vehicle Roadside Equipment Traffic Management Center Driver Vehicle Emergency Management Center Emergency Vehicle OBE ITS Roadway Equipment Traffic Management Center Transit Management Center Transit Vehicle OBE

+Physical Object 1 Physical Object 2 Transit Management Center Traveler Support Equipment

+Note that in order for RAD-IT to take stakeholders into account you must make sure stakeholders are, in fact, assigned to those elements.
+Otherwise, RAD-IT will treat a null stakeholder like a wildcard and it may still try to connect that element with other elements you don't want.
 This means, even a Driver needs to have a stakeholder and it needs to be the same as the element mapped as that Driver's vehicle element.

-Note that in order for RAD-IT to take stakeholders into account you must make sure stakeholders are, in fact, assigned to those elements.
-Otherwise, RAD-IT will treat a null stakeholder like a wildcard and it